Millett Field: Early years (1898–1907)

 The park was kept in an undeveloped state by the city however residents used the land for local baseball games, including amateur competitions sponsored by local businesses.
+The earliest sporting event on the grounds, a baseball game, was recorded in 1896, with large crowds in attendance reported through the remainder of the 1890s.

-The earliest recorded football game played at the park between the Chehalis and Centralia high schools, colloquially known as the "Swamp Cup" or "Thanksgiving Day Game", was in 1907.
-The Chehalis team would host the Swamp Cup from 1907 to 1915, then every other year until the early 1930s; Chehalis would never lose a football match to Centralia at Millett Field.
-Millett Field would be used as home turf for the Chehalis Bearcat's football team until 1932, moving to new grounds after flooding issues and the loss of the grandstand prohibited large crowds from attending the games.
+The first recorded football game played at the park between the Chehalis and Centralia high schools, colloquially known as the "Swamp Cup" or "Thanksgiving Day Game", was in 1907.
+The Chehalis team hosted the Swamp Cup from 1907 to 1915, then every other year until the early 1930s; Chehalis never lost a football match to Centralia at Millett Field.
+Millett Field was used as home turf for the Chehalis Bearcat's football team until 1932, moving to new grounds after flooding issues and the loss of the grandstand prohibited large crowds from attending the games.